AbrahamChahla/lswRichTextEditors/README.md

 # lswRichTextEditors

-## Sample project showing how to integrate 3 Rich Text Editors into an LightSwitch HTML application.
+## Sample project showing how to integrate 3 Rich Text Editors into a LightSwitch HTML application.

 The project works with the following:
 * ckEditor